 a member of serine β-lactamases, known as the ‘AmpC’ β-lactamases.

-the metallo-β-lactamases that require a bivalent metal ion, usually zinc for activity.
+The metallo-β-lactamases that require a bivalent metal ion, usually zinc for activity.

 Bush-Jacoby-Medeiros classification scheme

 The Bush-Jacoby-Medeiros classification scheme groups β-lactamases according to functional similarities (substrate and inhibitor profile).
-There were 4 groups described by Jacob and bush but the fourth group has now been omitted as the enzyme properties were similar to that of the previous 3 groups, so currently, there are three main groups and multiple subgroups in this system.
+There were four groups described by Jacob and bush but the fourth group has now been omitted as the enzyme properties were similar to that of the previous 3 groups, so currently, there are three main groups and multiple subgroups in this system.

 Group I cephalosporinases

 Ambler Class C beta-lactamases (also known as AmpC enzymes) fall in this group.
 Cephalosporin is the substrate.
 Distinctive characters are

 - This group is not inhibited by beta-lactamase inhibitors like clavulanic acid or EDTA.